ningbit/ningbit.github.io/source/_posts/2013-06-12-8-bit-git-the-challenges-of-creating-a-git-based-game-part-one.markdown

 - *Mountain branch*…. w/ fairy in a bottle

-This "branch-world" idea quickly became preposterous as Git branches are not meant to be completely distinct entities, but rather different _**versions**_ of a **master branch** and represent small changes in files and structures.
+This "branch-world" idea quickly became preposterous as Git branches are not meant to be completely distinct entities, but rather different _**versions**_ of a **master branch** and represent modest changes in files and structures.
 I realized I'd need a cleaner, more sensible approach.

 ### Tutorial-Based Game

-It became apparent that if I wanted to build a sensible game, I would have to study Git and understand its usage.
-I would need to acknowledge and draw upon Git's power as a **version control** system and think deeply about the commands and a logical workflow where Git is applied.
+It became apparent that if I wanted to build a sensible game, I would need to actually _study_ Git and understand how it should be used.
+I would have to acknowledge and draw upon Git's power as a **version control system** and create a context to utilize that workflow.

     8-Bit Git: The Legend of BASHellda

 Thus, _The Legend of BASHellda_ was born.
-It would be a game played from the BASH command line.
+It would be a tutorial -- masking as a game -- played from the BASH command line.
 It would use sensible, beginner-friendly git commands, like

     git status
     git branch
     git checkout
     git merge
     git add .
-    git commit -am "updated files"
+    git commit -am "update files"

 And to provide instructions to the player, I would have Princess BASHellda leave notes (in .txt format) to guide the player on what to do next.